Scotland overwhelm Georgia in World Cup warm-up finale

 "It was important for us to squeeze them up a bit -- if our forwards get gain-line then it's much easier for our backs to go wide."

+"Weirdly, that was a better preparation for us than scoring tries in the first half.

+"We showed a lot more accuracy in the second half, but the work we had done in the first half tired them out."

-Scotland, however, next face a formidable challenge when they take on van der Merwe's native South Africa, the reigning champions, in their World Cup opener in Marseille on September 10.
+Scotland next face a formidable challenge when they take on Van der Merwe's native South Africa, the reigning champions, in their World Cup opener in Marseille on September 10.

-The Springboks served notice of their intention to win a fourth men's global title by beating arch-rivals New Zealand 35-7 in a warm-up match at Twickenham on Friday as the All Blacks suffered the heaviest margin of defeat in their history.
+The Springboks served notice of their intention to win a fourth men's global title by beating arch-rivals New Zealand 35-7 in a warm-up match at Twickenham on Friday as the All Blacks suffered their heaviest defeat of all time.

+For the fourth warm-up match in succession, Scotland were behind at half-time after Georgia fly-half Luka Matkava kicked two penalties.

+But a promising first half for the visitors had a downside when hooker Shalva Mamukashvili -- making his 100th Test appearance -- limped off just a fortnight ahead of their World Cup opener against Australia in Paris.

 © 2023 AFP